YoffeG/PyDynamicaLC/README.md

     # esinomega: vector of average planetary esin(omega)s [deg]
     # tmids: the initial time of transit (according to the mean ephemeris)

+## TO INITIATE LIGHT-CURVE GENERATOR (LightCurve_Gen):LightCurve_Gen(Dyn_Params, Phot_Params, Integration_Params, Paths, verbose) (see example script)

+RUNNING MULTINEST
+===

+The following two dictionaries are required to run the MultiNest fitter.
+The fitter uses TTVFaster to optimize the planetary masses, delta_ex and delta_ey (ex and ey for the inner planets) of the input system.
+Since TTVFaster is currently the only option for the optimization routine, LC_mode should either be "circ" or "ecc".

  ## MultiNest_params: Optimization parameters for MultiNest
     # mode: Optimization mode.
 At this moment, this can only be "TTVFaster" (string)
     # data_LC: normalized flux of the multi-planet data light-curve.
 Should be the length of LC_times (np.array)